stevenhggns/Buckley_Lab_SIP_project_protocols/working_in_the_lab/undergrad_expectations.md

 ==========================================================

 1. __Be curious__
-	* If you have questions about the project or any else, ask them!
+	* If you have questions about the project or anything else, ask them!
 	* If you have any ideas for experiments to answer a question that you have about the project or anything else, talk to us and we may be able to make it happen.
 	* Don't be afraid to ask questions during lab meetings.
 We want to help you understand